Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 When it comes to structuring a deal, the devil is in the details.
 Strategic planning for a merger, spinoff or finance agreement is key to ensuring success.
-Some deals can take several months to a year to complete, so understanding what everyone’s role is, as well as what needs to happen when makes due diligence less chaotic.
-Ian Bone, Sr. Manager of Strategy and Innovation at CT Corporation, discusses the deal process lifecycle from preparation to post-closing, as well as last minute issues that can delay or threaten a deal.
+Some deals can take several months to a year to complete.
+It's important to understand everyone’s role and to have the industry expertise to know what to add to your due diligence process.
+Ian Bone, Sr. Manager of Strategy and Innovation at CT, discusses the deal process lifecycle from preparation to post-closing, as well as last minute issues that can delay or threaten a deal.

 Greg: Hi, I’m Greg Corombos.
 Our guest this week is Ian Bone, Senior Manager of Strategy and Innovation for CT Corporation.
 He’s here to talk about how to do the deal the right way.
 Whether we’re talking about a merger, a spinoff, or a financing agreement, the details are very important.
 And Ian, thanks very much for being with us.

 Ian: Thanks for having me.